dataplat/DataSpeakers/README.md

 ## To remove yourself as a speaker

+Delete your speaker name.json file and ask for the website workflow to be run
+## To edit your speaker information

-Remove your speaker name.json file and ask for the website workflow to be run
+Either delete your speaker name.json file and then add a new issue or edit your speaker name.json file and ask for the website workflow to be run

 # How it works